hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_ainauts_working_in_a_massive_laboratory_filled_with__664066a4-7076-4cfc-a434-02dc7b42eaa7-0_1.content.md

 # AI and Robotics Research

 Welcome to our website dedicated to the latest advancements in artificial intelligence and robotics.
-Our team of AInauts is working tirelessly to push the boundaries of what's possible with these exciting technologies.
+Our team of Ainautes is working tirelessly to push the boundaries of what's possible with these exciting technologies.

 ## About Us